smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ...
 ```

-The pods status on the cloud cluster are in the running status:
+The pods on the cloud cluster are in the running status as shown as below:
 ```shell
 # kubectl get pods
 NAME                             READY   STATUS    RESTARTS   AGE